luk036/luk036.github.io/projgeom/01proj_geom.md

 - Denote $a = A^\perp$ and $A = a^\perp$.

-- Except degenerate cases, $A = (A^\perp)^\perp$ and $a = (a^\perp)^\perp$.
+- Except for the degenerate cases, $A = (A^\perp)^\perp$ and $a = (a^\perp)^\perp$.

 - It may happen that $A$ is incident with $a$ so that each is _self-conjugate_.

 - The locus of self-conjugate points defines a _conic_.
-However, the polarity is a more general concept than a conic, because some polarities may not have self-conjugate points (or their self-conjugate points are complex).
+However, polarity is a more general concept than conics, because some polarities may have no self-conjugate points (or their self-conjugate points are complex).

 ---

-### The Use of a Self-Polar Triangle
+### The Use of a Self-Polar triangle

-- Any projective correlation that relates the three vertices of one triangle to the respectively opposite sides is a polarity.
+- Any projective correlation that relates three vertices of one triangle to their respective opposite sides is a polarity.

 - Thus, any triangle $\\{ABC\\}$, any point $P$ not on a side, and any line $p$ not throughout a vertex, determine a definite polarity $(ABC)(Pp)$.